 I am a Defense Base Act attorney practicing nationwide and Veteran of the U.S. Army’s 75th Ranger Regiment.
 I have been an injury attorney for 20 years.
 In any given year, I settle millions in DBA claims alone.
 Below you will find 5 tips for settling your Defense Base Act claim.

 1. Hire a DBA attorney.

 You should hire an attorney soon after you are injured.
 Private military contractors only have one year from the date of your injury to file form LS-203 with the DOL.
 Further, from the date you are injured, you will be contacted by the DBA insurer.
 These days Gallagher Bassett and Broadspire handle DBA claims for insurance companies such as Allied World and Starr Indemnity.
 Trust me, Gallagher Bassett and Broadspire and other DBA insurers will hire an attorney.
 You should have one, as well, fighting for you.
 Having a lawyer communicate with the adjuster or insurance company attorney takes the stress off you so you can concentrate on healing.

 2. Obtain a job.

-Because you were likely a high wage earner in Syria, Iraq or Afghanistan, you will still likely receive your compensation checks from your employer’s insurance company even though you are working back here in the U.S. Under the DBA, your impairment is actually considered an impairment to your earnings.
+Because you were likely a high wage earner in Syria, Kuwait, Qatar, Iraq or Afghanistan, you will still likely receive your compensation checks from your employer’s insurance company even though you are working back here in the U.S. Under the DBA, your impairment is actually considered an impairment to your earnings.
 So, if you earned $4,000/week in Afghanistan and you obtain a job back home here for $600/week, you will still should receive your checks from the insurance company because you still have a wage loss of about $3,400.
 Insurance companies like when you work.
 Judges like when you work.
 You too will feel better.
 Further, when your case is in the position to settle, you will undergo a vocational assessment with a company hired by the insurance company.
 It will help the process if you are already working.